 Real Property Taxes

-It is very important that you track your basis in the property.
+It is crucial that you track your basis in the property.
 This is your investment in the property.
-The points are purchase price and amounts paid as part of the closing.
+The points and purchase price and amounts paid as part of the closing.
 Even if a portion of the purchase price was paid with borrowed money, you need to track it.
 Your basis increases by amounts paid for home improvement.
-When you sell the home, your gain on the sale is determined by reducing the sale price by this basis.
+When you sell the home, your gain on the sale is determined by reducing the sale price by using this basis.